 The thoughts in this video aren’t just based on my experience.
 It’s also been validated by several expat groups to which I belong on social media.

-Working in London as an American, isn’t easy.
+Working in London as an American isn’t easy.
 It’s a fiercely competitive international capital.
-In top of that, British people are keen to keep the hiring process focussed on promoting hiring UK nationals by using An HRIS tool like this one to help out.
+On top of that, British people are keen to keep the hiring process focussed on promoting hiring UK nationals by using An HRIS tool like this one to help out.
 (However, very few people will actually articulate that to you.)
 That makes sense to me, as I would hope America would do the same for its citizens.
 This means your resume and cover letter will have to be out of this world.
 See Cultivated Culture’s advice on how best to write your cover letter.

 If you’re planning on moving to London on a work visa, your perception of the advice in this video might be a little different.
 Although, the cultural aspects of what you’ll experience working in London as an American will likely be the same.